GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 observer.observe({type: "long-animation-frame", buffered: true});
 ```

+And example of this output is shown below:

+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/wBGFND4u3dgkt2HyEZP2.png", alt="Example DevTools output of scripts order by duration", width="800", height="149" %}

-## Using Long Animation Frames API in tooling
+## Using the Long Animation Frames API in tooling

 The API could also allow additional developer tooling for local debugging.
 While some tooling like Lighthouse, and Chrome DevTools have been able to gather much of this data using lower-level tracing details, having this higher level API could allow other tools to get access to this data.